Improving lives through the power of design.

 “Back to Business” COVID-19 Emergency Resolutions and Ordinances

 To help businesses stay open while allowing for social distancing, the Department of Planning and Urban Design has been working across the Unified Government to allow your business to better utilize sidewalks, setbacks and off-street surplus parking spaces for dining and retail sales.
-Specifically, we encourage each parcel to repurpose one of your on-street parking spaces, if available, to be converted into a “parklet”.
+Specifically, we encourage each commercial property to repurpose one of it's on-street parking spaces, if available, to be converted into a “parklet”.
 Parklets transform curbside parking into vibrant community space (See COVID-19 Design Standards Guide below).
 Additionally, the Board of Commissioners (BOC) have expanded where farmer’s markets and mobile vendors (i.e. food trucks, push carts, and mobile markets) are allowed to operate by-right.
-Additionally, residential streets can now register with Livable Neighborhoods to designate themselves as “Open Streets” in order to minimize through traffic and provide a safer place for outdoor recreation.
+Finally, residential streets can now register with Livable Neighborhoods to designate themselves as “Open Streets” in order to minimize through traffic and provide a safer place for outdoor recreation.

 The purpose of Unified Government’s Complete Streets Ordinance is to accommodate all road users equally by realizing a balanced road and trail network that safely moves people, not just vehicles.
-Furthermore, this ordinance directs Staff to consistently plan, design, construct, operate, and maintain streets to accommodate all road users, including, but not limited to, pedestrians, bicyclists, public transit riders, motorists, emergency responders, and freight and commercial drivers, and people of all ages and abilities, including children, families, older adults, and individuals with disabilities.
+Furthermore, this Ordinance directs Unified Government Staff to consistently plan, design, construct, operate, and maintain streets to accommodate all road users, including, but not limited to, pedestrians, bicyclists, public transit riders, motorists, emergency responders, and freight and commercial drivers, and people of all ages and abilities, including children, families, older adults, and individuals with disabilities.